mohanp28/TestDoc/README.md

 - You can get output in CSV format.

 Create JSON Metadata
 Wave uses the JSON metadata uploaded to InsightExternalData to format/classify the raw data.
+SOQL Wave  provides an UI based configuration to create these complex JSON behind the sceen.

+These are the highlights:
+1. Auto classify metadata field types based on the  actual salesforce field data type.
+   FieldType of INTEGER/DOUBLE/CURRENCY are classified to Numeric.
+   FieldType of DATE/DATETIME are classified to Date.
+   All other FieldType as Text
+2.